 Eight Tips to Help You and Your Family Achieve Better Health

-By making small changes in your diet you can set a healthy example for your children and grandchildren.
+By making small changes in your diet you can set a healthy example and help you and your family achieve better health for generations to come.
 Don’t try to throw out all habits at once.
 It’s easier to make your changes in stages and keep your eyes on the goal of a healthy lifestyle.
 Any healthy change counts toward a healthier you!

 - By cutting 100 calories a day out of your diet Eat Less, Move More!
 It does not get much simpler than that.
 By cutting 100 calories a day out of your diet & increasing activity every day, adults can see tremendous changes in their health.

 Eat More Fresh Fruits & Vegetables.